 Of course, the key to a successful garden is to keep it well-maintained!
-Besides providing your plants with light and water, here are a few top tips for keeping your garden healthy and lovely:
+Besides providing your plants or flowers with light and water, here are a few top tips for keeping your garden healthy and lovely:

 Reduce fertilizer use.
 Fertilizers promote rapid growth, which makes plants seek more water and need trimming.
 This can harm your plants and make them unhealthy.
 Try to avoid regular fertilizing, particularly during the summer.
 If you think you need to fertilize, select slow-release fertilizers.